Massage Therapy is over 5,000 Years Old!

-The practice of using touch as a healing method derives from customs and techniques rooted in ancient history.
+The practice of using touch as a healing method derives from customs and techniques rooted in ancient history all over the world.
 Civilizations in the East and West found that natural healing and massage could heal injuries, relieve pain, and prevent and cure illnesses.
-What’s more, it helped reduce stress and produce deep relaxation.
+Always known for it's ability to reduce stress and produce deep relaxation.

 The Origins of Massage Therapy

 Massage therapy history dates back thousands of years to ancient cultures that believed in it’s medical benefits.
 The first written records of massage therapy are found in China and Egypt.

 2700 BCE: The first known Chinese text is called “The Yellow Emperor’s Classic Book of Internal Medicine.”
 This book was first published in English in 1949, but has become a staple in massage therapy training and is also often used as a textbook for teaching many other forms of alternative medicine such as acupuncture, acupressure and herbology.

 2500 BCE: Egyptian tomb paintings show that massage therapy was also a part of their medical tradition.
 Egyptians get the credit for pioneering reflexology.
 Their studies and traditions greatly influenced other cultures such as the Greeks and Romans.

 1500 and 500 BCE: The first known written massage therapy traditions come from India, but practice may have actually originated around 3000 BCE or earlier.
 Hindus used the art of healing touch in the practice of Ayurvedic medicine.
 Ayurveda, a Sanskrit word, translates to “life health” or “life science.”
 It is regarded as the basis of holistic medicine, combining meditation, relaxation and aromatherapy.